Purpose of Seiha Conservatory / Courses and Instructors / Syllabus / Academys / Tōinkai

 Bekka Entrance Examination

-The bekka entrance examination is held on 24 March every year, and includes basic music skills, writing skills, performance, and an interview.
-The composite score determines acceptance to the course and is announced the following 26 March.
+The bekka entrance examination is held on mid March every year, and includes basic music skills, writing skills, performance, and an interview.
+The composite score determines acceptance to the course and is announced the following on mid March.

 The yoka entrance examination

-The yoka entrance examination is held on 22 March every year, and includes basic music skills, performance, writing skills, and an interview.
-The successful applicants are announced the following 23 March.
+The yoka entrance examination is held on mid March every year, and includes basic music skills, performance, writing skills, and an interview.
+The successful applicants are announced the following on mid March.

 Auditors: There is no entrance examination for those interested in auditing classes.